 Indeed, those few short months over which the murders were carried out in the autumn of 1888 have left us with one of history’s greatest whodunnits?

-The, around the 3rd September 1888, the local prostitute began telling the detectives about a local man who they had nicknamed “Leather Apron” who, the local street walkers maintained, was trying to extort money out of them.
+Then, around the 3rd September 1888, the local prostitute began telling the detectives about a local man who they had nicknamed “Leather Apron” who, the local streetwalkers maintained, was trying to extort money out of them.

-The police identified this Leather Apron character as a man by the name of John Pizer who they traced around the 10th of September 1888 and who they quickly rued out as a viable suspect on account of the fact that Pizer, when question, had cast iron alibis for the nights of the previous two murders.
+The police identified this Leather Apron character as a man by the name of John Pizer who they traced around the 10th of September 1888 and who they quickly ruled out as a viable suspect on account of the fact that Pizer, when questioned, had cast iron alibis for the nights of the previous two murders.

-Throughout the twelve or so weeks when the murders were taking place in the East End of London suspect after suspect was being brought in by the police.
-Yet none of them were charged with the crimes.
+Throughout the twelve or so weeks when the murders were taking place in the East End of London suspect after a suspect was being brought in by the police.
+Yet none of them was charged with the crimes.